cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+A

 ****

-## What method do you use since ECMA 5 to define a read only property?
+## 5. What method do you use since ECMA 5 to define a read only property?

 ## (Choose the correct answer).

-### defineProperty
+defineProperty

 setReadOnly